HelanaNady/DataStructures/Heaps.md

 - ***Heapify:*** the process of creating a heap data structure from a binary tree.
 It is used to create a Min-Heap or a Max-Heap.

+**Steps:**
+1. Convert the array into a binary tree
+2. Heapify the tree

-If the input is an array we will first build a binary tree from it where the root node will be at index 0 and its children are at the following indices:
+#### To build a binary tree from it the root node will be at index 0 and its children are at the following indices:
 - Left child index = 2i + 1
 - Right child index = 2i + 2

-> We here assume that the parent node of the tree starts at index 0
+> [!Note]
-> sometimes to make calculations easier you will see implementations of the heap where the root node is at index 1 instead making:
+> You might encounter some implementations that use 1-based indexing to simplify calculations, where the root node is at index 1.
+In that case, the child node formulas would be:
-> - The left child index = 2i
+> - Left child index: 2i
-> - The right child index = 2i + 1
+> - Right child index: 2i + 1

+#### **To heapify a tree we wil heapify there are two approaches**
+- Top down approach
+- Bottom up approach

+**Top down approach**: it starts at the root node and heapify all nodes by recursively calling heapify on its children taking time complexity of nlog(n)

+> The thing is we don't need to heapify all nodes as leaf nodes already satisfy the heap property!

+**Bottom up approach** uses the fact that we only need to heapify the non-leaf nodes it starts at the last non-leaf node and works its way up the tree in reverse level order. resulting in time complexity of O(n) which is more efficient than top down approach.

-To heapify a tree we wil heapify each node that would take n* logn complexity , a more optimized approach would be to only heapify the non-leaf node we can find the index of the last non-leaf node using the following formula : last non-leaf node index = n/2 - 1;
+We can find the index of the last non-leaf node using the following formula : last non-leaf node index = n/2 - 1

+**Building Heap using bottom up approach:**

 ```cpp
 static void buildHeap(int arr[], int n)